A Novel Max Pressure Algorithm Based on Traffic Delay

 \section{Literature review}

-The MP algorithm was initially implemented in traffic signal control by \cite{varaiya2013max}.
-Since the original MP algorithm is based on queue lengths, it is referred to as Q-MP in the remainder of this paper.
-In the Q-MP model, traffic operation is modeled using point queue models and queue capacity is assumed to be infinite, i.e., vehicles are never blocked by downstream queue spillover.
+The MP algorithm was initially implemented in traffic signal control by \citep{varaiya2013max}.
+It is referred to as Original-MP in the remainder of this paper.
+In the Original-MP model, traffic operation is modeled using point queue models and queue capacity is assumed to be infinite, i.e., vehicles are never blocked by downstream queue spillover.
 The pressure is defined only based on the difference in queue lengths between upstream and downstream links; note that this does not consider priorities according to the absolute queue lengths, which can be disadvantageous.
 For example, intuitively, it should be more beneficial to serve a movement with a long upstream queue even if it does not have the largest weight because this can reduce the risk of spillover.
 These are the major bottlenecks that limit its practicability in real traffic signal systems.
 Thanks to its decentralization and simplicity, different variations of MP have been proposed to address these drawbacks.
 Table \ref{tab:lit} summarizes the MP variants in literature.